 Get set on the right career path for you with a degree in History!
 The following ranking will help you find a school that is great quality and a great value.
-U.S. colleges saw 28,226 History students graduate with bachelor degrees in 2016.
+U.S. colleges saw 26,751 History students graduate with bachelor degrees in 2017.
 The average salary of a History grad is $36,953 in their early career and $65,517 in mid-career.
 However, students report earning anywhere from $25,414 to $54,680 in their early career, and $41,859 to $118,028 in mid-career, depending on the program.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 Every student pursuing a degree in History has to check out Brigham Young University - Provo.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

 SUNY Geneseo is a wonderful decision for students pursuing a History degree.
 Students who enjoy a more slow-paced life will appreciate SUNY Geneseo's location in the small town of Geneseo, New York.

 Worried about student debt?
-(We don't blame you!) this school and its $20,880 yearly net price may be a great match for you.
+(We don't blame you!) this school and its $21,793 yearly net price may be a great match for you.
+This school also has grad degree programs for students who want to proceed after earning a bachelor's degree.
 Check out some school videos to learn more about what's happening on campus.

 Texas Tech University is one of the finest schools in the country for History.
 After graduating, history students typically make an average of $43,379 at the beginning of their careers.
 Based in Lubbock, Texas, this university is a good choice for students who prosper in a city atmosphere.